-Maximum system memory (MB) for textures in PCI mode
+Use up to x MB of system memory for textures in PCI mode

-Maximum system memory (MB) for textures in PCI mode lets you set the amount of system memory for texture storage.
+Use up to x MB of system memory for textures in PCI mode lets you set the amount of system memory for texture storage.

 NOTE: This setting applies only to PCI display adapters or to AGP display adapters running in PCI compatibility mode.